WEREMSOFT/HTML5SellGame/README.md

 * Uses browser-sync to reload or inject changed files.
 * Code format check using eslint
 * NodeJS like include using Browserify
+* User JSDoc to generate detailed documentation.
+See `docs/gen` folder.